 Intellectual property protection is vital to maintaining safeguards and secrecy for your most valuable business assets.
 IP can consist of many different parts, from logos and corporate identity to products, processes and client lists.
 Because the Texas Uniform Trade Secrets Act requires companies to take “reasonable measures” when protecting secret information, IP protection is even more important to establishing cause for action when it is stolen or misappropriated.
 Without taking steps to protect your property, you may not have legal remedies available.

-Ways to Proactively Protect Your Intellectual Property and Trade Secrets include:
+Eight Tips to Proactively Protect Your Intellectual Property and Trade Secrets

-Non-Compete / Non-Solicitation Agreements – The law allows for restrictions on employees or former employees who had access to trade secrets, client lists, or other propriety information unique and useful to your company.
-But to be legally enforceable under the Texas Business and Commercial Code, covenants not to compete have to be crafted carefully and reasonable in duration, scope, and geographic focus.
+- Use Non-Compete / Non-Solicitation Agreements – The law allows for restrictions on employees or former employees who had access to trade secrets, client lists, or other propriety information unique and useful to your company.
+But to be legally enforceable under the Texas Business and Commercial Code, covenants not to compete have to be crafted carefully by an experienced Texas non-compete lawyer and be reasonable in duration, scope, and geographic focus.